Utba ibn Ghazwan

 Utba ibn Ghazwan al-Mazini (عُتبة بن غَزْوان المازني) (c.
 581–638) was a well-known companion of the Islamic prophet Muhammad.
 He was the seventh person to convert to Islam and participated in the hijra to Abyssinia, but returned to stay with Muhammad in Mecca before making the second hijrah to Medina.
 He fought at the battle of Badr (624), the battle of Uhud (625), the Battle of the Trench (627) and many others, including the battles of Yamamah.

 During the caliphate of Umar (r.
 634–644), Utba commanded a force of 2,000 men in a campaign against Ubullah which lasted from June through September 635.
 Once Uballah was occupied, Utba sent a force across the Tigris River which occupied the district of Furat, followed by Meisan and Abarqubaz.
 He was soon appointed governor of Basra (Iraq) by the caliph.
 In 639 Utba left for the Hijaz to perform hajj and to request Umar to relieve him of his office as governor.
 Umar refused, but while returning to Basra, Utba fell from his camel and died.
 He was succeeded by al-Mughīrah ibn Shuʿbah as governor.

 Origins and companion of Muhammad

 Utba born c.
 581, the son of Ghazwan ibn al-Harith ibn Jabir.
 He belonged to the Banu Mazin, a minor clan from the Mansur ibn Ikrima branch of the Qays tribe in the Hejaz (western Arabia).
 Utba was a confederate of the Banu Nawfal clan of the Quraysh tribe of Mecca.
-He became an early convert to Islam and companion of the Islamic prophet Muhammad.
+He became an early convert to Islam and companion of Muhammad.
 He was known to be the seventh person to embrace Islam and he participated in the two Muslim emigrations from Mecca to Abyssinia, as well as playing combat roles in the Battle of Badr and several of the raids led or ordered by Muhammad.
 Utba was married to a daughter of al-Harith ibn Kalada of the Banu Thaqif; according to al-Baladhuri her name was Azda, while according to al-Mada'ini her name was Safiyya.